 Author: Mairi McHaffie

-So much has happened over the past fifty years for LGBT people in the UK that some find it difficult to imagine a time when people were arrested for their choice of partner.
+So much has happened over the past fifty years for LGBT people in the UK.
+Some people find it difficult to imagine a time when people were arrested for their choice of partner.
 However, LGBT people and their allies all over the world are still fighting for their right to make a safe and public commitment to each other.

-The London Pride Parade has become a global event for people, regardless of their identity, to celebrate LGBT culture and pride.
+The London Pride Parade has become a global event for people, regardless of their identity, to celebrate LGBT culture.
 What is frustrating is that in the UK for every step forward we make there is very often a huge and despondency inducing step back for LGBT people and the many millions who believe in equality for all.

 So where´s the evidence?